Birla Institute of Technology, Mesra: Deoghar Extension Centre

-The Jharkhand government, willing to spread BIT further across the state, made a request to the institute to establish an Extension Centre at Deoghar, Jharkhand.
+In order to expand BIT further across the state, the Jharkhand government asked the institute to establish an Extension Centre at Deoghar, Jharkhand.
 A MoU was signed between the Institute and the Government of Jharkhand.
-Thus, Birla Institute of Technology extension Deoghar commenced functioning in October 2007.
-As per the provisions of the MoU it was decided that 50% seats would be for students acquiring eligible qualifications from Institutions located in Jharkhand while the remaining 50% would be for students from the other states of the country.
-Admission has been through JEE Main with Central Counselling conducted by the Central Counselling Board.
+In October 2007, Birla Institute of Technology extension Deoghar began to operate.
+As per the provisions of the MoU it was decided that 50% of spaces would be for students acquiring eligible qualifications from Institutions located in Jharkhand while the remaining 50% would be for students from other states of the country.
+Admission has been through JEE Main with Central Counseling conducted by the Central Counseling Board.

 Patna Extension Centre

 Birla Institute of Technology, Patna Campus was established in 2006, on the initiative of Govt. of Bihar.
 The institute came into existence by Public-Private Partnership (PPP) mode under flagship management of BIT Mesra.
 The Chief Minister of Bihar Nitish Kumar, laid the foundation stone of the institute in December 2005.
-The institute started academic programme from the session 2006–07.
+The institute started its academic programme during the 2006–07 academic year.

 Birla Institute of Scientific Research

 The Birla Institute of Scientific Research (BISR) is a sister concern of Birla Institute of Technology, Mesra, Ranchi which hosts an auditorium and a planetarium in its campus in Jaipur.
-The institute was established for promoting science education through Museum and Planetarium.
+The institute was established for promoting science education through its museum and planetarium.

 This institute has a state of the art Bioinformatics Centre in Department of Biotechnology and Bioinformatics and a Remote Sensing Department.